Pediculosis corporis: Signs and symptoms

 Body lice can cause intense itching.
+It can also lead to infections from scratching the skin creating openings; the openings then allow bacteria and other pathogens to enter the body.

+The bites of the lice cause skin lesions and if the person with a lice infestation is allergic to the saliva of the lice this can cause severe pruritus.
+If the bites are scratched excessively then a serious secondary bacterial infection could be attained.

 Risk factors

 Body lice are spread through prolonged direct physical contact with a person who has them or with that person's clothing, bed linens or towels.
 In the United States, body lice infestations are rare, typically found mainly in homeless people who do not have access to bathing and regular changes of clean clothes.
 Infestation is unlikely to persist on anyone who bathes regularly and who has at least weekly access to freshly laundered clothing and bedding.

 Although louse-borne typhus is no longer widespread, outbreaks of this disease still occur in conditions where people live together in unsanitary conditions, such as prisons, blockades, disasters, civil unrest and war.
 This applies to all places where climate, poverty or war prevent regular changes and laundering of clothing.

 Pathophysiology

 Body lice frequently lay their eggs on or near the seams of clothing.
 They must feed on blood and usually only move to the skin to feed.
 They exist worldwide and infest people of all races.
 They can spread rapidly under crowded living conditions where hygiene is poor (homeless, refugees, victims of war or natural disasters).

 Body lice can also transmit other pathogens, especially those causing epidemic typhus, trench and relapsing fevers.
+They transmit these diseases as when they eat, they often release feces which contains the trench fever and epidemic typhus diseases. relapsing fever is spread when a louse is crushed and the bacteria inside its body spread to the person who crushed it.

+Body lice have also been found to carry Salmonella typhi, Serratia marcescens and Acinetobacter baumannii.
+They have also been found to contain the DNA of Yersinia pestis, which has led to the belief that they may act as vectors for the disease.